ToxicRevolution/CSGORankMeWeb/README.md

 </ul>

 # Donate!
-If you feel super generous you can donate me a drink or two here :)
+If you feel super generous you can donate me a drink or two here d

 [![Donate](https://img.shields.io/badge/Donate-PayPal-green.svg)](https://www.paypal.me/AndyPetrzilka)